Communication Complexity of Exact Sampling under R\'enyi Information: Preliminaries and Contributions Summary

 \subsection{Prior Work}

-The problem of channel simulation was first studied by Wyner~\cite{wyner1975common}, who considered the asymptotic version (communicating $n$ samples at a time) without common randomness but allowing error between the simulated and target distributions.
+The problem of channel simulation was first studied by Wyner~\cite{wyner1975common}, who considered the asymptotic version without common randomness but allowing error between the simulated and target distributions.
 Winter~\cite{winter2002compression} showed that, by allowing a shared source of unlimited randomness, it is possible to simulate the channel with small error at an asymptotic cost equal to the mutual information.
-Bennett et al.~\cite{bennett2002entanglement} showed that the same result holds even for exact channel synthesis.
+Bennett et al.~\cite{bennett2002entanglement} showed that the same result holds even for exact channel simulation.
 More recently, Cuff~\cite{cuff2013distributed}, Bennett et al.~\cite{bennett2014quantum}, and Yu and Tan~\cite{yu2019exact} studied the tradeoff between communication rate and amount of common randomness in the asymptotic regime.
 Sriramu and Wagner~\cite{sriramu2024optimal} and Flamich et al.~\cite{flamich2025redundancy} examined the optimal rate of exact channel synthesis in the asymptotic case.
 There has also been recent work, motivated by applications in deep learning-based compression, on developing algorithms which are computationally efficient, e.g.~\cite{theis2022algorithms, flamich2022fast, flamich2023faster, sriramu2024fast, flamich2023greedy, flamich2023adaptive }.
-In our problem of one-shot exact sampling, it is not hard to show that a lower bound on the cost is $\mathbb{E}[l(\mathcal{C}(K))] \geq D(P||Q)$~\cite{harsha2010communication}.
+We refer the reader to~\cite{li2024channel} for a comprehensive survey of channel simulation methods and results.
+In the problem of exact sampling, it is not hard to show that a lower bound on the expected message length is $\mathbb{E}[l(\mathcal{C}(K))] \geq D(P||Q)$~\cite{harsha2010communication}.
 The first achievability bound is due to Harsha et al.~\cite{harsha2010communication}, who described a communication protocol for discrete $P,Q$ for which